-URETEK and the Pennsylvania Department of Transportation (PennDOT) developed and executed a cooperative pilot project to assess the improvement of transverse joint performance in concrete pavements following injection of high-density polyurethane.
+URETEK and the Pennsylvania Department of Transportation (PennDOT) developed and executed a cooperative pilot project to assess the improvement of transverse joint performance in composite pavements following injection of high-density polyurethane.
 PennDOT planned to use the findings of the study to make decisions about the viability of future, larger-scale repair projects using polyurethane injections.
-PennDOT chose a 140-foot section of interstate highway I-90 in Erie County that became the test site for the project.
+PennDOT chose a section of interstate highway I-80 in Mercer County that became the test site for the project.

 The pavement profile at the test site from the surface-down consisted of the following layers: 0.625-inch ultra-thin friction course, 13-inch Portland cement concrete, 4-inch open graded subbase, 6-inch A-2 subbase, and mixed material subgrade.
 At the start of the project, PennDOT reported poor joint load transfer, high incidence of water in the base/subbase, and intermittent reflective cracking in the friction course.
 PennDOT performed initial, pre-injection Falling Weight Deflectometer (FWD) testing at the test site to use as a baseline data set of load transfer efficiencies (LTEs) of the six joints present in the test segment.